Accuracysg/RMODELER/README.md

 # RMODELER  USAGE

-This application used to perform the data analytics as well as R statatical modeling User don't want to write the coding,we provided drag & drop option to perform the analytics
+This application used to perform the data analytics as well as R statatical modeling

+User don't want to write the coding,we provided drag & drop option to perform the analytics

-Ex:Loading data set then apply the simple summary function
+Ex:Loading data set then apply the simple R summary function

-For the above example user don't want to write the R code just drang the csv file from the application then drang the summary component
+For the above example user don't want to write the R code just drang the csv file and summary function from the application

-from the application then run the job then we can get the basic information for that data set.
+then run the job to get the basic information for that data set.